Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] **[Test operating system specific command](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=rw1rhziprx)**: This test will ensure that a shell command can run a correct version of it in each operating system.
 It should output one of these depending on your current OS.
 If it gives a wrong text, do not tick this checkbox.
 	- *Windows command version executed.*
 	- *Linux command version executed.*
-	- *Macintosh command version executed.*
+	- *macOS command version executed.*

 For the next tests, you need to **only run commands that are designed for your operating system**.
 For those tests that are not meant for your current operating system, just delete them.
 - Windows:
 	- [ ] **[Test Windows shell: CMD](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=1w4y2bpbmk)**: This command is executed explicitly with CMD, and it should output an absolute path to *cmd.exe* file.
 	- [ ] **[Test Windows shell: PowerShell 5](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=hml8qvuqrs)**: Uses explicitly PowerShell and it's old version 5.
 Should output *PS5 version: 5*, if the last version number is something else than *5*, then something is wrong.
 (PowerShell 5 might output strange extra characters that look like big dots.
 Just ignore them, the problem is known.)
 	- [ ] **[Test Windows shell: PowerShell Core](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=r1erl29mnq)**: Uses explicitly PowerShell and it's new version 6 or 7 (or even greater in the future).
 Should output *PSCore version: 6* (or 7 or above), if the last version number is *5*, then something is wrong.
-- Linux / Macintosh:
+- Linux / macOS:
 	- [ ] **[Test Linux/Mac shell: Bash](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=cxircsux3k)**: Uses explicitly Bash and it should output an absolute path to a Bash binary file.
 	- [ ] **[Test Linux/Mac shell: Dash](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=pm9qf3zrfy)**: Uses explicitly Dash and it should output an absolute path to a Dash binary file.
 	- [ ] **[Test Linux/Mac shell: Zsh](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=0wuvfv0nzr)**: Uses explicitly Zsh (Z shell) and it should output an absolute path to a Zsh binary file.